JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the source's state.

-As a source you can choose between the following options:
+You can choose between the following source options:

 - **DB** — should be used in case you have an up-to-date database and would like to generate migration scripts for updating another DB to the same state.
 - **Model** — use it to generate migration scripts representing the difference between the current state of the entity relationship model (JPA entities) and old (target) state.